 OPTION #4: There were two calendars for the Pharisees and the Sadducees.

 We hold to this final view.
 It states that the Jews celebrated the Passover on two consecutive days.
-Hoehner writes, “The Pharisees celebrated the Passover immediately (Nisan 13/14) while the Sadducees waited until the usual time (i.e., Nisan 14/15).”[6]
+Hoehner writes, “The Pharisees celebrated the Passover immediately (Nisan 13/14) while the Sadducees waited until the usual time (i.e., Nisan 14/15).”[8]
 Jesus celebrated the Passover on Thursday night according to the Pharisaic calendar, which is in line with the Synoptics.
-But John was going off of the Sadducean calendar, when he wrote his gospel, because he was focusing on Jesus’ enemies.
+But John was using the Sadducean calendar, when he wrote his gospel, because he was focusing on Jesus’ enemies.

-By spreading this out over two days, this would help the priests perform the sacrifices.
-Thus Hoehner explains, “There arose the custom where the Galileans slew their lambs on Nisan 13, and the Feast of Unleavened Bread lasted eight days whereas the Judeans celebrated on Nisan 14.”[9]
+By spreading this out over two days, this would help the priests perform the needed sacrifices.
+Hoehner explains, “There arose the custom where the Galileans slew their lambs on Nisan 13, and the Feast of Unleavened Bread lasted eight days whereas the Judeans celebrated on Nisan 14.”[11]
 Hoehner also argues that the Galileans/Pharisees could have used a different way of reckoning the day from the Judeans/Sadducees.
 He writes, “It is thought that the Galileans used a different method of reckoning the Passover than the Judeans.
-The Galileans and Pharisees used the sunrise-to-sunrise reckoning whereas the Judeans and Sadducees used the sunset-to-sunset reckoning.”[10]
+The Galileans and Pharisees used the sunrise-to-sunrise reckoning whereas the Judeans and Sadducees used the sunset-to-sunset reckoning.”[12]
 We can express these two groups succinctly:

-The Galilean Jews reckoned the day from sunrise-to-sunrise.
+- The Galilean Jews reckoned the day from sunrise-to-sunrise.
 This made the Last Supper a Passover meal.
 They had the Paschal lamb slaughtered in the afternoon on Thursday, Nisan 14.
-Carson writes, “The slaughter normally took place between 3.00 p.m. and 5.00 p.m. on 14 Nisan, falling on a Thursday in the year in question; Passover itself began about 6.00 p.m. on the same Thursday, the beginning of 15 Nisan.”[11]
+Carson writes, “The slaughter normally took place between 3.00 p.m. and 5.00 p.m. on 14 Nisan, falling on a Thursday in the year in question; Passover itself began about 6.00 p.m. on the same Thursday, the beginning of 15 Nisan.”[13]

-The Judean Jews reckoned the day from sunset-to-sunset.
+- The Judean Jews reckoned the day from sunset-to-sunset.
 They would not have considered the Last Supper a Passover meal.
 They had their Paschal lamb slaughtered on Friday afternoon, Nisan 15.
-Under this calendar system, Jesus was eating the Passover meal, when his enemies were conspiring to arrest him.
+Under this calendar system, Jesus was eating the Passover meal when his enemies were conspiring to arrest him.
 In fact, they arrested him the night before.

 The corporate sacrifice of a burnt offering for the nation was done at 3 pm on Passover, according to the Judean calendar.
 This means that when the priest was slaying the Paschal lamb, Jesus was at that very moment yelling “tetelestai” from the Cross!
 John must have been calling attention to this fact by focusing on the Sadducean calendar.